Customer relationships were supposed to get smarter. For ten years, it mostly got noisier. Here's what changed, and what we're committing to.

 Trust and governance will separate winners from losers.
 When agents execute, trust matters more than ever.
 The platforms that win will be the ones with the deepest controls, the clearest audit trail, the strongest compliance story.

-If you're an analyst, journalist, or category researcher trying to understand the AI customer engagement space, we'll happily walk you through what we're seeing and what we believe.
+If you're an analyst, journalist, or category researcher trying to understand this space, we'll happily walk you through what we're seeing and what we believe.

 If you're a founder or operator building in this space, we'd love to compare notes.
 The category is bigger than us; we'd rather have peer category-builders than absent ones.